Infrared Systems (IR)

 More privacy – because IR signals cannot travel through walls, the audio cannot be heard through the walls.
 For this reason, this system is common in movie theaters and courtrooms.

-Headset required – there is no option to directly send IR signal to a hearing aid or cochlear implant only.
+Personal receiver required – there is no option to directly send IR signal to a hearing aid or cochlear implant only.
 A dedicated IR receiver is required.
-Due to the use of a headset it is obvious that a person is having trouble and many people are uncomfortable putting their hearing disability out there for everyone to know.
+Due to the use of a personal receiver, it is obvious that a person is having trouble and many people are uncomfortable putting their hearing disability out there for everyone to know.
 Most people would prefer to not use the system at all.

 Light effects signal – Infrared suffers quite badly from shadowing, offering many situations in rooms where the signal is lost (this means that there must be a direct line of sight from the transmitter to the receiver)